UK Deliveroo and UberEats drivers to strike on Valentine’s Day

 Eating out may be a better option than ordering in this Valentine’s Day as thousands of delivery drivers will demonstrate for better pay

-Valentine’s Day food deliveries are set to be hit by a widespread courier strike as thousands of drivers from popular apps including Deliveroo and Uber Eats plan to strike.
+Valentine’s Day food deliveries are set to be hit by a widespread courier strike as thousands of drivers from popular apps including Deliveroo and Uber Eats plan a walkout.

 Delivery Job UK, a grassroots organisation with thousands of members in London, has arranged a strike on 14 February to demand better pay and working conditions.
 It hopes to highlight the insecurity and subpar pay in the food delivery industry.

-Those employed in the delivery driver industry are classified as self-employed meaning their employees can pay them less than statutory minimum wage- which currently stands at £10.42 an hour.
+Those employed in the delivery driver industry are classified as self-employed, meaning their employees can pay them less than the statutory minimum wage – which currently stands at £10.42 an hour.

 Delivery drivers in the UK have complained of a lack of clarity and varying payments for jobs which usually offer a flat rate minimum with an additional payment fee.